-How to become a pilot in the Army.
+How long does it take to become a pilot in the Army

-What does a pilot in the army do?
+What does a pilot do?
+What training will I get?

 Get started

-Training provided to a pilot in the army
+How to become a pilot in the Army

 Free Career Interest Test

-How long does it take to become a pilot in the army?
+How long does it take to become a pilot in army?

 To become a pilot in the army, it typically takes around 18 months to 2 years.
 This includes completing basic training, officer candidate school, and flight school.
 The length of time can vary depending on the individual's performance and the availability of training slots.
 Additionally, pilots must continue to receive ongoing training and education throughout their careers to maintain their skills and stay up-to-date with new technologies and procedures.

-Post-military career options for a pilot in the army
+Post-military career options for a pilot in army

 The best remote job aggregator